Romería de El Rocío: Structure of the pilgrimage

+All the pilgrims begin to leave the village beginning on Pentecost Monday after the end of the midnight or sunrise procession.

 Attire

 The pilgrims travel through the countryside, sometimes by cart or on horseback, in celebration of regional agrarian customs.
 Both the horse and the costume reflect the historic privilege offered the rural gentry.

 Men wear a costume called traje corto consisting of striped pants (pantalón a rayas), a short jacket (chaquetilla corta), suspenders (tirantes), leather chaps (zahones), a wide brimmed cordoba hat (sombrero de ala ancha), riding boots (botas de montar).
 Women wear a costume called traje de faralaes.
 Women's attire varies more but usually consists of a flowing dress (traje de vuelos) with polka dots and ruffles (volantes), a fringed shawl (mantoncillos de flecos) and bracelets, loop earrings and flowers worn in the hair.